#JusticeforJax: Help Demand Oversight Now! Please sign & share this petition!

 Police Department Contact Information and Case Number.
 If a missing persons report was not filed or accepted by law enforcement, you should include the reason why.

-It is always a good idea to create a Facebook group to help raise awareness for your missing loved one's case!
-The tricky thing is moderating the group.
-Many people will join as armchair detectives (internet sleuths) to get as many details as possible.
+The tricky thing is moderating a Facebook group for a missing person.
+Many people will join as armchair detectives/internet sleuths to get as many details as possible.
 Please check with the law enforcement agency that is investigating the case which information is appropriate to release publicly.
 Often times, police will release important details to family members and request that this information not be shared publicly because it can negatively affect their investigation.

 You will also likely get scammers who send fake & disturbing leads.
 Please remember that you do not have to answer any questions asked by the public.
 You can always not respond, or tell them to wait for law enforcement to release details, no matter how many people ask!
 Always feel free to remove people from the group that are not following rules.